Pennsylvania Security Deposit Collections and Holdings

 Can Landlords Charge an Additional Pet Deposit in Pennsylvania?

 In Pennsylvania, landlords can collect a pet deposit, except for service animals.
 However, the total security deposit cannot exceed one month’s rent during the first year and two months’ rent in following years.
-Landlords cannot exceed the limit by using another name like “pet deposit” or “damage deposit.”
+Landlords cannot exceed this limit asking for money under another label like “pet deposit” or “damage deposit.”

-Pennsylvania law does not prevent landlords from adding a monthly pet premium.
+Pennsylvania law does not prevent landlords from adding a monthly pet premium (“pet rent”) in exchange for the right to keep an animal on the property.

 How Much Rent Can a Landlord Collect Upfront in Pennsylvania?